 I started my organization in the Fall of 2022 after completing a degree in Human Services and At-Risk Youth.
-Having a rare form of Schizophrenia (Schizoaffective Disorder - Bipolar Type One), I was already aware of the different issues related to behavioral health and was determined to somehow give back and help others like me.
+Having a form of Schizophrenia (Schizoaffective Disorder - Bipolar Type One), I was already aware of the different issues related to behavioral health and was determined to somehow give back and help others like me.
 Unfortunately, I was met with several challenges when doing so.
 Although there were several forms of advocacy available to discuss topics like behavioral health, there were hardly any hands-on tools or activities that allow the participants to experience the issues for themselves.

 That being such, I combined my lived experiences with my academic knowledge and created several activities that do that very thing.
 My activities teach social subjects like behavioral health in a hands-on format where the individual gets to experience the issues for themselves while in a safe environment free of bias or judgment.
 As of now, my services have benefited law enforcement agencies, non-profit/for-profit organizations, academic institutions, corporate establishments, faith-based organizations, and private groups.
-My services seem to benefit everyone, no matter who they are or what age they may be.

 To learn more about this information and the groups I serve, contact me using the information listed on this site.